Backyard wrestling: History

 In addition to actual backyards, backyard wrestling can occur in spaces including parks, fields, and warehouses.
 Initially camcorder-filmed events were shared person-to-person; increasingly public-access television and the internet have come to be used.
 It has also broken into the media with several Best of Backyard Wrestling volumes produced, two video games entitled Backyard Wrestling: Don't Try This at Home and Backyard Wrestling 2: There Goes the Neighborhood, and a 2002 documentary entitled The Backyard, showcasing backyard wrestling under a more mainstream light as it follows several wrestlers and federations from all over the world, detailing the different styles and portrayals of backyard wrestling.
 In an interview, the director Paul Hough compared The Backyard to Beyond the Mat, but with yarders.

-In May 2015, Global News ran a story on the VBW, a backyard wrestling organization in the Pacific Northwest who produce wrestling episodes for public streaming services.
+In May 2015, Global News ran a story on "Vancouver Backyard Wrestling", a backyard wrestling organization in the Pacific Northwest of Canada, that produces wrestling episodes for public streaming services.
 The segment, hosted by sports director and anchor Squire Barns, follows the crew as they prepare for the release of the organization's biggest event, Yardstock 2015.
-In 2016, A-List Productions released a 2-hour documentary titled The Link, chronicling over a decade of backyard wrestling beginning in the early 2000s with participants across the United States, Canada, and the UK, as well as their footprint in the professional wrestling business to this day.